the tonkin highway/THE PROMENADE INTERCHANGE is now open!

 Access to Cullacabardee community and Whiteman Park hobby clubs will still be available via Hennessy Road (Beechboro Road North).
 Access to Hepburn Avenue and Tonkin Highway from Hennessey Road will be possible via a designated U-turn lane on Beechboro Road North (see image below).

 NorthLink WA will provide a direct route between Ellenbrook and Morley, cutting travel time by almost half!

 The Liberal Government has committed over $820 million to fund the $1.02 billion NorthLink WA project, an investment that will create jobs, and get us home faster and safer.

-From the morning of Sunday 12 August, the way motorists use the Tonkin/Reid Highway intersection will change when the new bridge opens to traffic.
+The way motorists use the Tonkin/Reid Highway intersection has changed since the new Reid and Tonkin Highway bridge has opened to traffic.

 The traffic lights will be removed at the intersection and a temporary roundabout put in place until mid-2019, eliminating one of the state’s most dangerous intersections.